photo by Janko Ferlič on Unsplash

 If you do choose to breastfeed, please continue reading my tips ‘n tricks to help you thrive in your breastfeeding journey.

-And if you choose to not breastfeed, or simply cannot, there’s no judgement.
+And if you choose to not breastfeed, or simply cannot, there’s no judgment.
 You may find this post triggering, and there’s no hard feelings if you close this tab and move right along.

 The human body is pretty incredible.
 You grew a human.
 FROM CELLS.
 And you birthed a human, whether it was vaginal or cesarean, a human being came out of your body and that deserves a round of applause!
 But even more incredible —